 We’ve been together for over eight years and met online.
-Oddly enough, after getting to know each other, we discovered that we actually knew a lot of the same people.
+Oddly enough, after getting to know each other, we discovered that we actually knew many of the same people.

-Between Valentine’s Day and the trip, I thought over and over about how and when I would ask.
+Between Valentine’s Day and the trip, I repeatedly thought about how and when I would ask.

 I was so nervous our carry-on bags would get checked at the airport, and she would see the ring.
 I figured if she did, it would still make a great story!

 About an hour into our drive, we stopped at our first lookout point: “Tantalus Lookout.”
 As we stood there in awe looking at the three perfect points of the mountain range, I WAS SO NERVOUS!
 I wanted to say something a little more meaningful but just blurted out, “Well, you can now cross this off your bucket list… but I still have one more thing to cross off of mine”.
 I then dropped down to one knee and asked her to marry me.
 It was honestly perfect.
 About five minutes after, when we were all teary-eyed, a car drove up, and a guy got out.
 He came up about ten feet beside us on the rock we were on, took a seat, and lit his joint… so B.C.
 We chuckled and made our way back to the car and kept on our way up to Whistler.

 How wonderful!
 It was nearly a ruined surprise, though, what happened?

 When we were in Vancouver, we were out for dinner at a great Lebanese restaurant a couple of days before I proposed.
 After we ordered, Jen smiled and said, “This is so great.
 Wouldn’t it be funny if you proposed to me out here?”.
 I laughed it off, but inside I told myself, “don’t give it away, Tiff remain calm.”
 She still had no idea I would, and it was definitely a surprise when I asked her.